FlockOfBirds/listview-swipe-out/README.md

  - Open Page after an item is swiped
  - Execute a microflow after an item is swiped
  - Make item gradually transparent during swiping
- - Animate hide of the item after swipe
+ - Animate hide of the item after swipe (for delete)
-   - or reset it to original position
+   - or reset it to original position (for open page)
  - Add background in a list view item
  - Add background to be shown after swipe
- - Items swiped out less the 50% will be canceled
+ - Items swiped out less the 20% will be canceled
+ - List view click action and button on the foreground can be used as normal

 ## Dependencies
 Mendix 6.